Yaphet Kotto

-Yaphet Frederick Kotto (born Frederick Samuel Kotto; November 15, 1939 – March 15, 2021) was an American actor known for numerous film roles, as well as starring in the NBC television series Homicide: Life on the Street (1993–1999) as Lieutenant Al Giardello.
-His most well-known films include the science-fiction horror film Alien (1979), the science-fiction action film The Running Man (1987), the James Bond film Live and Let Die (1973), in which he portrayed the main villain Dr. Kananga, and the comedy thriller Midnight Run (1988) opposite Robert De Niro.
+Yaphet Frederick Kotto (November 15, 1939 – March 15, 2021) was an American actor for film and television.
+His films include the science-fiction horror film Alien (1979), the neo-noir action thriller Across 110th Street (1972), the science-fiction action film The Running Man (1987), the James Bond film Live and Let Die (1973) in which he portrayed the main villain Dr. Kananga, and the action comedy Midnight Run (1988).
+He also starred in the NBC television series Homicide: Life on the Street (1993–1999) as Lieutenant Al Giardello.

 Early life

-Kotto was born Frederick Samuel Kotto in New York City.
-His mother, Gladys Marie, was an American nurse and U.S. Army officer of Panamanian and West Indian descent.
-His father, Yaphet Avraham Kotto (who was, according to his son, originally named Njoki Manga Bell), was a businessman from Cameroon who emigrated to the United States in the 1920s.
+Kotto was born in New York City.
+His mother, Gladys Marie, was an American nurse and U.S. Army officer of Panamanian and Antiguan descent.
+His father, Avraham Kotto (who was, according to his son, originally named Njoki Manga Bell), was a businessman from Cameroon who emigrated to the United States in the 1920s.
 Kotto's father was raised Jewish and his mother converted to Judaism.
 The couple separated when Kotto was a child, and he was raised by his maternal grandparents.

+By the age of 16, Kotto was studying acting at the Actors Mobile Theater Studio.